Community Science Volunteer Info

 Volunteer time varies depending on the monitoring program you get involved with.
 We don't require a minimum amount of time commitment from our volunteers.
 In general:

-UPDATED 8/2024: On-Call Monitoring of Water Quality & Storm sampling: Volunteers will be assigned select sampling locations to collect samples on an as-needed basis.
+On-Call Monitoring of Water Quality & Storm sampling: (last update 8.2024) Volunteers will be assigned select sampling locations to collect samples on an as-needed basis.
 We encourage volunteers to join us who have streams on their property or close to home.
 Supplies and training will be provided.
 This sampling only takes a few minutes if you live close to the stream being sampled.
 Additional time is required to deliver the sample to a drop location or network with another volunteer who may live close to you to get samples delivered to Boonsboro or Hagerstown.
 Sampling may occur immediately before and/or after storm events.
 We understand that life is messy and we do not require volunteers to sample every sampling event.

 Benthic macroinvertebrate sampling: This sampling occurs early in the year, typically March and April.
 Team leaders take volunteers on morning or afternoon shifts primarily on weekends, but we do have a few that can take teams during the week.
 We try to do 2 sites per morning or afternoon shift at 3 hour shift, with 2-3 volunteers working a shift.
 This sampling is VERY weather & stream flow dependent, and shifts may get cancelled.

 Temperature loggers: Typically we host a single 2-3 hour work and training day to assemble the loggers in late April/early May.
 At that time all the loggers are divided by available volunteers to deploy at select sites around the watershed on their own time before Memorial Day.
 The number of loggers/volunteer depends on your personal time availability.
 Each site takes about 15-20 minutes to deploy, not including driving time to each site.
 We request that volunteers work with buddies for safety.
 That buddy could be another ACWA volunteer or your personal friend/family member if you choose.
-Loggers are retrieved by volunteers after Labor day.
+Loggers are retrieved on your own schedule after Labor day.

 Bacteria Monitoring sites: These effort is conducted in collaboration with Upper Potomac Riverkeeper and are collected on Wednesday mornings, prior to 10 am.
 Training is required and provided at the beginning of the season (May) on how to collect the water and take measurements accurately.
 Each site takes about 20 minutes, not including driving time and sample drop off time.
 Having a buddy is desired, especially if you are new.